ArboreSign/sigfox-python-flask/README.md

 }
 ```

 We can now start building our loop() function.
 Start by generating a random number and storing it to the variable we created earlier.
 You can choose the value that goes inside the random() function or leave it set at 100 (this generate a value between 0 and 100).
-We then need to convert the value to Hexidecimal (required for SIGFOX server side decoding of the data) and then we can transmit the payload!
+We then need to convert the value to Hexidecimal (required for Sigfox server side decoding of the data) and then we can transmit the payload!

 That's it for Arduino!
 Compile your sketch and upload it to the Akeru board.

 ### Ngrok

-Now we'll take a look at ngrok as a method of exposing your python server publicly so that the SIGFOX Backend can POST data to it.
+Now we'll take a look at ngrok as a method of exposing your python server publicly so that the Sigfox Backend can POST data to it.
 Assuming you have ngrok already installed enter the following command into your terminal.

 ```bash
 $ ngrok http 5000